MATLAB

 pmode start local 4

-This will open a Parallel Command Window (PCW).
-The workers then receive commands entered in PCW (at the P>> prompt), process them, and send the command output back to the PCW.
+This will open a Parallel Command Workflow (PCW).
+The works will then receive commands entered in PCW (at the P>> prompt), process them, and send the command output back to the PCW.
 You can transfer variables between the MATLAB client and the workers.
-For example, to copy the variable x in Lab 2 to xc on the client, use:
+For example, to copy the variable x to xc in the "lab2" client:

 pmode lab2client x 2 xc